palewire/californiacivicdata.org/_posts/2016-10-24-simple-analysis-in-databricks.markdown

 ### The Databricks fix

-Now I'm working for new site called [Databricks](https://databricks.com/), which is aiming to solve this problem by making starting and sharing data science easier.
+Now I'm working for [Databricks](https://databricks.com/), which is aiming to solve this problem by making starting and sharing data science easier.

-We doing it by harnessing the power of [Apache Spark](http://spark.apache.org/), a free and open-source tool for high-speed data processing that, for the most the part, is only used by super nerds.
+We doing it by harnessing the power of [Apache Spark](http://spark.apache.org/), a free and open-source tool for high-speed data processing created by our founders that, for the most the part, is only used by super nerds.

 Over the last 8 months, the Databricks team has been hard at work integrating Spark into a free [community edition](https://community.cloud.databricks.com/) where,  thanks to the power of cloud computing, even beginners can quickly import, transform and analyze gigantic data files using only their web browser.